mochi/mochikit/doc/rst/MochiKit/Iter.rst

             // pass
         }

-    This is ugly, so you should use the higher order funtions to work with iterators whenever possible.
+    This is ugly, so you should use the higher order functions to work with iterators whenever possible.